ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 sizeFactors(dds)
 ```

-We can also plot these size factors.
+We can plot these size factors to see how much they differ between samples.
 ~~~
 size_factors_df <- data.frame(sample = names(sizeFactors(dds)),
                               size = sizeFactors(dds))